xxjapp/MatchCut/README.md

-# MatchCut
+# mcut
-MatchCut: Cut a file based on match
+mcut: Cut a file based on match